HHS/ckanext-datajson/README.md

 Credit / Copying
 ----------------

-Written by the HealthData.gov team.
+Original work written by the HealthData.gov team.
+It has been modified in support of Data.gov.

 As a work of the United States Government, this package is in the public domain within the United States.
 Additionally, we waive copyright and